seanox/aspect-js/manual/en/mvc.md

 Facets are parts of a face (projection) and are not normally a standalone view.
 For example, the input mask and result table of a search can be separate facets of a face, as can articles or sections of a face.
 Both face and facet can be accessed via virtual paths.
-The path to a facet has the effect that the face is displayed with any other faces, but the requested facet is displayed in the visible area and focused.
+The path to facets causes the surrounding face with all its superordinate faces to be displayed and the addressed facets to be brought into the visible area and focused.

 #### Face Flow